 Deng is a Sydney-based criminal lawyer, and the younger brother of John Mac.

-Deng is a partner in his own law firm, AC Law Group, serving the people of Blacktown and Redfern.
-He frequently takes on pro bono work and is considered one of the leaders of Sydney’s South Sudanese community.
+Deng is considered one of the leaders of Sydney’s South Sudanese community.
 Deng is also known for giving the 2016 Australia Day address and for appearing in Western Sydney’s powerful recruitment campaign.

-Deng holds a Bachelor of Laws from Western Sydney University, a Master of Laws (Criminal Practice) from the University of Wollongong, and is currently studying towards a Master of Laws (International Governance), back at Western Sydney.
+Deng holds a Bachelor of Laws from Western Sydney University and a Master of Laws (Criminal Practice) from the University of Wollongong.
 Deng was a child soldier in the conflict in his homeland Sudan, taken when we was six, and rescued at age twelve by his older brother John Mac, who smuggled him out of the country.

 The John Mac Foundation aims to address some of the problems that help John back during his life.
 Through our scholarship fund, we assist people from refugee backgrounds make a successful transition from education into meaningful employment.Donate now